China's Xi expands powers, promotes allies

 The party elite agreed in the 1990s to limit the general secretary to two five-year terms in hopes of avoiding a repeat of power struggles in previous decades.
 That leader also becomes chairman of the military commission and takes the ceremonial title of president.

-Xi has directed an anti-corruption crackdown that snared thousands of officials including a retired Standing Committee member and deputy Cabinet ministers.
+Xi has led an anti-corruption crackdown that snared thousands of officials including a retired Standing Committee member and deputy Cabinet ministers.
 That broke up party factions and weakened potential challengers.

-Xi is on track to become the first leader in a generation to pick his own successor but has yet to indicate possible candidates or when he might step down.
+Xi is on track to become the first leader in a generation to pick his own successor but has yet to indicate possible candidates.
 Hu Jintao and his predecessor, Jiang Zemin, both were picked in the 1980s by then-supreme leader Deng Xiaoping.

-Xi had the ruling party remove the two-term limit for president from China’s constitution in 2018.
-Chinese officials said the change would allow Xi to stay if needed to complete reforms.

-Ahead of the congress, banners criticizing Xi and “zero COVID” were hung from an elevated roadway over a major Beijing thoroughfare in a rare protest.
+Ahead of the congress, banners criticizing Xi and “zero COVID” were hung above a major Beijing thoroughfare in a rare protest.
 Photos of the event were deleted from social media.
 The popular WeChat messaging app shut down accounts that forwarded them.

 Xi’s government also faces criticism over mass detentions and other abuses against mostly Muslim ethnic groups and the jailing of government critics.